comses/standard_names_registry/README.md

       or more adjectives).
    *  `__`: separate an object from a quantity.
    *  `_of_`: apply a math operation to the subsequent quantity.
-*  Objects are made more specific by adding clarifying words to the *left* (with increasing specitivity) of a base object.
+*  Qualifiers that make an object or quantity more specific are added to the *left* of the base object or quantity (with increasing specitivity).

 For those so inclined, here is the current regular expression for a CSDMS Standard Names,